BlackDragonF/FurAffinityScraper/README.md

 I don't want to make any misunderstanding here.
 And this scraper is ONLY used to learn network scrapying.

 Setting scrapy-interval to a small value will lead to heavy burden on servers, which is ABSOLUTELY IMMORAL.
-Think twice before ever trying to use it.
+Think twice before trying to use it.

 ## Requirements